-The NCCMT Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at fair value.
-The NCCMT Term Portfolio is a bond fund, has no rating and is measured at fair value.
-As of June 30, 2023, the Term portfolio has a duration of .11 years.
-Because the NCCMT Government and Term Portfolios have a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.
+The NCCMT Government Portfolio, a SEC-registered (2a-7) external investment pool, is measured at amortized cost, which approximates fair value, and is the NCCMT's share price.
+Because the NCCMT Government Portfolio has a weighted average of maturity of less than 90 days, it is presented as an investment with a maturity of less than 6 months.